afneville/docs/dev/java-packages.md

 }
 ```

-Similarly, the method of accessing the package contents is unaffected by
+Similarly, the means of accessing the package member is unaffected by
 whichever directory layout is elected.
 Splitting the packages into
 separate directories demonstrates how Java packages are independent of
 the underlying hierarchical file system.
 Both import statements in the